Empathy: Evolution across species

-Other animals and empathy between species

 Researchers Zanna Clay and Frans de Waal studied the socio-emotional development of the bonobo chimpanzee.
 They focused on the interplay of numerous skills such as empathy-related responding, and how different rearing backgrounds of the juvenile bonobo affected their response to stressful events—events related to themselves (e.g. loss of a fight) as well as stressful events of others.
 They found that bonobos sought out body contact with one another as a coping mechanism.
 Bonobos sought out more body contact after watching an event distress other bonobos than after their individually experienced stressful event.
 Mother-reared bonobos sought out more physical contact than orphaned bonobos after a stressful event happened to another.
 This finding shows the importance of mother-child attachment and bonding in successful socio-emotional development, such as empathic-like behaviors.
 De Waal suggests the advantages provided to mothers who understand the needs of their children are the reason empathy evolved in the first place.

 Empathic-like behavior has been observed in chimpanzees in different aspects of their natural behaviors.
 For example, chimpanzees spontaneously contribute comforting behaviors to victims of aggressive behavior in both natural and unnatural settings, a behavior recognized as consolation.
 Researchers led by Teresa Romero observed these empathic and sympathetic-like behaviors in chimpanzees in two separate groups.
 Acts of consolation were observed in both groups.
 This behavior is also found in humans, particularly in human infants.
 Another similarity found between chimpanzees and humans is that empathic-like responding was disproportionately provided to kin.
 Although comforting towards non-family chimpanzees was also observed, as with humans, chimpanzees showed the majority of comfort and concern to close/loved ones.
 Another similarity between chimpanzee and human expression of empathy is that females provided more comfort than males on average.
 The only exception to this discovery was that high-ranking males showed as much empathy-like behavior as their female counterparts.
 This is believed to be because of policing-like behavior and the authoritative status of high-ranking male chimpanzees.